 - Transfer into Level 1

-Any student wishing to transfer internally onto one of our programmes must submit their request to the Admissions Team (email@example.com) by the deadline of the 30 June in the year they wish to commence study with us.
+Any student wishing to transfer internally onto one of our programmes must submit their request to the Admissions Team (email@example.com) after 1 May and before the deadline of the 30 June in the year they wish to commence study with us.

 This applies to candidates wishing to transfer after completing Level 1 of another University programme and also those holding a study offer at the University but who wish to change their Firm Choice programme to a Business School programme.

 - Entry into Level 2

 In general, we do not accept applications for advanced entry.
 All applications must be made to the first year (Level 1).
 The two exceptions are as follows:

 Advice and guidance on your application